merdok/homebridge-miot/docs/robotcleaner.md

 - The `{"piid": 1,"value": 18}` entry indicated a room clean
 - The `"{\"selects\":[[3,1,1,2,1]]}"` entry decides which room should cleaned, with what mode and what order, the values can be **selects** can be split as follow:
   - first parameter `3` indicated the room id - this are usually relatively low and if you do not know the room id you can try to guess by incrementing that number
-  - second parameter `1` indicated the number of cleaning times
+  - second parameter `1` indicates the number of cleaning times
-  - third parameter `1` indicated the vacuum power - see the `vacuum:mode` property in the device metadata to see all available power modes
+  - third parameter `1` indicates the vacuum power - see the `vacuum:mode` property in the device metadata to see all available power modes
-  - fourth parameter `2` indicated the mopping mode - see the `vacuum-extend:mop-mode` property in the device metadata to see all available mop modes
+  - fourth parameter `2` indicates the mopping mode - see the `vacuum-extend:mop-mode` property in the device metadata to see all available mop modes
-  - fifth parameter `1` indicated the index of the cleaning.
+  - fifth parameter `1` indicates the index of the cleaning.
 If you have multiple rooms specified this will define the order in what rooms are cleaned

 #### Some other dreame devices (e.g. Xiaomi Robot Vacuum X10+) seperate the room configuration/selection